bytefair/scentric/readme.md

 2. [Set up your basic CSS](#customizing-css) in sass/style.scss.
 3. [Set up your basic JS stack](#customizing-js).
 4. Install the testing tools [located here on the WP codex](http://codex.wordpress.org/Theme_Unit_Test) and also on [this page about the Theme Reviewers team](http://make.wordpress.org/themes/about/how-to-join-wptrt/).
 This will assure your theme works correctly.
-5. If you want to [define custom types or taxonomies in your theme](#how-to-build-custom-post-types-or-taxonomies-with-the-scentric-custom-types-helper), use the helper class defined in inc/custom-types.php and definie those types in functions.php.
+5. If you want to [define custom types or taxonomies in your theme](#how-to-build-custom-post-types-or-taxonomies-with-the-scentric-custom-types-helper), use the helper class defined in inc/custom-types.php and define those types in functions.php.
+If you do not need them, consider deleting inc/custom-types.php and all references.
 6. There are several dynamic widget areas, 2 in the sidebar and 4 in the footer.
 Disable them if you don't need them or create more.
-They are definied in functions.php.
+They are definied in functions.php and called in sidebar.php and footer.php.
+7. _s has several desirable tweaks located in inc/tweaks.php.
+You might want to include them in functions.php.
+They are located in a separate file because their functionality is likely to move into core.
+They are disabled by default.
-7. Once your theme is developed and it passes your testing plugins satisfactorily, it's ready for deployment.
+8. Once your theme is developed and it passes your testing plugins satisfactorily, it's ready for deployment.
-8. Make sure you minimize and compress your CSS and JS.
+9. Make sure you minimize and compress your CSS and JS.
 Scentric includes the development versions of the JS libraries only.
 You will need to include compressed ones or link to CDN versions yourself.
-9. If you use Apache, consider adding the directives in add-to-htaccess.txt to your .htaccess file.
+10. If you use Apache, consider adding the directives in add-to-htaccess.txt to your .htaccess file.

 ### Customizing CSS